databrew/benchmark/monday.md

-What follows is an update and questions.
+What follows is an overall update, some details, and questions.

 *UPDATE*
+- _Overall_: Lots of progress, but also lots of issues.
+- Much of the friction / slow-downs at this point is my lack of full understanding of some of the database functionality, as well as some of the oddities of combining the heavy use of the `SESSION` object with shiny's reactive framework.
+- I've pushed the most recent stuff.

+*DETAILS*
+-

 *QUESTIONS*